bignerdranch/Deferred/Documentation/Guide/Getting Started.md

 ## Getting Started

-Deferred is designed to be used as an embedded framework, which requires a minimum deployment target of iOS 8 or macOS 10.10.
-Embedding through any other means may work, but is not officially supported.
+Deferred is designed to be used as an embedded framework on Apple platforms, which requires a minimum deployment target of iOS 8, macOS 10.10, watchOS 2.0, or tvOS 9.0.

-Linux is not yet supported.
+Linux is also supported.

 There are a few different options to install Deferred.